How to take care of a lemon tree inside

 Maintaining the right moisture level is crucial for the well-being of your indoor plant.
 Overwatering or underwatering can lead to various issues, including root rot or dehydration.
 I have found that understanding the specific needs of my potted flora has greatly improved their health and overall vigor.

-See also How to care for a papaya tree indoors
+See also How to take care of a brown turkey fig tree

 One effective method I use is to check the top inch of the substrate.
 If it feels dry to the touch, it’s time to provide some hydration.
 Conversely, if it still feels moist, I wait a bit longer.
 This simple test has helped me avoid soggy roots, which can be detrimental.